b3yond/docker-ticketfrei/README.md

 vim traefik/traefik.toml
 ```

-Now you can run the docker-compose file to start up the containers:
+Now you can create the network and run the docker-compose file to start up the containers:

 ```
+docker network create web
 docker-compose up -d
 ```